Wood farm fence is a must for any farm or ranch. Used for tasks such as creating and separating pastures and paddocks, to establishing property lines.

 Woven Wire Fence Fabric

-Adding woven wire fence fabric to wood farm fence is very popular.
+Adding woven wire fence fabric to wooden farm fencing is very popular.
 Woven wire fence uses heavier gauge strands of wire, therefore making it stronger.
 It can be stretched tightly and follows uneven terrain nicely.

 Mesh sizes are available in many configurations.
 Options range from large rectangular holes used to keep livestock contained, to a special “No-Climb” mesh that prevents a horses hooves from getting tangled in the mesh.